DevHedronYT/GameDev/Godot-GameDev/Afend/README.md

 # Afend

-This game was made for the United-Game-Jam 2020, I am going to be continuing to make more open source games like these.
+This game was made for the United-Game-Jam 2020.
-The .zip file contains everything except the exports.
 It was made with godot with my friends

 I followed a lot of tutorials as this was just my 4th game I have ever made.
 The tutorials I followed are here: